13 Common mistakes using PCMs in R

 - Check using

-, or if you need to convert something to character useas.character
+as.numeric, or if you need to convert something to character useas.characterand so on.

-- This generally happens when the likelihood profile for one of your parameters is really flat, and the model is getting stuck near one of the bounds (i.e. limits) of the parameter.
+- This generally happens when the likelihood profile for one of your parameters is really flat (i.e. it could be one of many different values all of which are equally likely), and the model is getting stuck near one of the bounds (i.e. limits) of the parameter.

-- To fix this error you need to change the bounds (i.e. upper and lower values) on the parameter being optimized.
-First establish which bound is the proble, then change it to something a little bigger/smaller than the default upper/lower bound until it works.
+- To fix this error you need to change the bounds (i.e. upper and lower values) on the parameter being optimized to restrict where the function is looking.
+First establish which bound is the problem, then change it to something a little bigger/smaller than the default upper/lower bound until it works.
 See the appropriate chapters for more details on specific function.

 - If these are wildly unrealistic it suggests you don’t have enough data to fit a model of the complexity you’re trying to fit.